sparklemotion/sqlite3-ruby/CONTRIBUTING.md

 This doc is a short introduction on how to modify and maintain the sqlite3-ruby gem.

+## Architecture notes

+### Garbage collection

+All statements keep pointers back to their respective database connections.
+The `@connection` instance variable on the `Statement` handle keeps the database connection alive.
+Memory allocated for a statement handler will be freed in two cases:

+1. `#close` is called on the statement
+2. The `SQLite3::Database` object gets garbage collected

+We can't free the memory for the statement in the garbage collection function for the statement handler.
+The reason is because there exists a race condition.
+We cannot guarantee the order in which objects will be garbage collected.
+So, it is possible that a connection and a statement are up for garbage collection.
+If the database connection were to be free'd before the statement, then boom.
+Instead we'll be conservative and free unclosed statements when the connection is terminated.

 ## Building gems

 As a prerequisite please make sure you have `docker` correctly installed, so that you're able to cross-compile the native gems.